reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

 />
 ```

-This would cause your Effect to re-connect every time the parent component re-renders.
+This would cause your Effect to re-connect every time the parent Component re-renders.
 To fix this, read information from the object *outside* the Effect, and avoid having object and function dependencies:

 ```js {4,7-8,12}
 function ChatRoom({ options }) {